-- description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings; - g.
-Retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five years; and - h.
-Coordination and sequencing of administrative and criminal investigations to ensure that a criminal investigation is not compromised by an internal administrative investigation. - The facility uses no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse are substantiated. - 10.
-The departure of the alleged abuser or victim from the employment or control of the facility shall not provide a basis for terminating an investigation. - abuse and assault, the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation.
-Where an alleged victim of sexual abuse or assault that occurred elsewhere in ICE custody is subsequently transferred to the facility, the facility shall also cooperate with any administrative or criminal investigative efforts arising from the incident. - 12.
-Following an investigation conducted by the facility into a detainee's allegation of sexual abuse, the facility shall notify the Field Office Director of the results of the investigation and any responsive actions taken so that the information can be reported to ICE headquarters and to the detainee.
+The facility uses no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse are substantiated.

+The departure of the alleged abuser or victim from the employment or control of the facility shall not provide a basis for terminating an investigation.

+When outside agencies investigate sexual abuse and assault, the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation.
+Where an alleged victim of sexual abuse or assault that occurred elsewhere in ICE/ERO custody is subsequently transferred to the facility, the facility shall also cooperate with any administrative or criminal investigative efforts arising from the incident.

+Following an investigation conducted by the facility into a detainee's allegation of sexual abuse, the facility shall notify ICE/ERO of the results of the investigation and any responsive actions taken so that the information can be reported to ICE/ERO headquarters and to the detainee.